john-kurkowski/dotfiles/README.md

 # If not a personal device
 git config --global user.email john.kurkowski@company.com

-# Permanently switch to zsh
+# If zsh is not the default shell
 chsh -s zsh
 ```